Jeep Wrangler Overheating At Idle (ALL FIXES)

 Radiator Fan Clutch

 One way to tell your clutch fan is bad, is if the fan is not rotating freely and feels a bit “gritty” or stuck.
 If you struggle to rotate the radiator fan by hand (with the engine off of course), then the clutch is bad and should be replaced ASAP.
-If your engine temperature is high only at idle but normal at cruising speed, it’s usually a symptom of a bad fan clutch.
-Do not continue to drive the vehicle in this state.

 A second way to tell is by observing the clutch fan once the engine reaches operating temperature.
 Does the fan engage as designed?
 Also, when you turn off the engine, does the fan continue to rotate for multiple seconds?
-Now, this isn’t a 100% bulletproof method but it will give you a sign that something is amiss with the Fan clutch.

 Another factor to inspect is the condition of the fan.
 When the fan is damaged or missing a fin, it means the fan is not pulling enough air through the radiator as designed.
 This will cause overheating at idle.

-Lack of sufficient airflow by your radiator Fan would cause the engine to overheat when stationary since the radiator fins are not receiving enough air to cool the engine sufficiently.
-If on the other hand, you have a low coolant or a bad thermostat, the engine would overheat in all conditions, stationary or driving.
+- Lack of sufficient airflow by your radiator Fan would cause the engine to overheat when stationary since the radiator fins are not receiving enough air to cool the engine sufficiently.

 Air Block

-Well, there are at least 2 things you need to inspect in this instance.
+There are at least 2 things you need to inspect in this instance.
 One is your radiator cap sealing as it should and number two, do you have an airlock in your system?
-If you are sure your cap is sealing, you possibly have air in the cooling system which needs to be removed by “burping” the cooling system.

 Symptoms of an airlock in the system: